 Unified Contact Center

-Cisco Mobile Connect and Single Number Reach (SNR)
+Cisco Mobile Connect for Single Number Reach

-Mobile Connect, commonly known as Single Number Reach, allows users to be called via a single phone number that rings at the same time on their desktop IP Phone and their smartphone.
-Users can switch live conversations between their Cisco VoIP phone and their smartphone seamlessly.
-Unanswered calls can be redirected to a Unity or Cisco Unity Connection voicemail account.
-Users can create personal access lists that determine which calls get extended to different phones.
+Mobile Connect, commonly known as Single Number Reach, allows users to be called via a single phone number that rings at the same time on their Cisco IP Phone and their cell phone.
+Users can transfer live conversations between their Cisco IP phone and their cell phone without disruption.
+Unanswered calls can be transferred to a Unity or Unity Connection account.
+Users can create personal access lists that specify which calls get directed to alternate phones.

 Prime Collaboration Provisioning